KarlsruheMIS/red2pack/README.md

 ### Apx-2p+Im-2p
 Apx-2p+Im-2p was implemented in C++.
-It uses an optimization software library called CPLEX from IBM.
-You can get a free academic version from https://www.ibm.com/products/ilog-cplex-optimization-studio.
+It uses an optimization software library called Cplex from IBM.
+You can get a free academic version from [Cplex](https://www.ibm.com/products/ilog-cplex-optimization-studio).
 To build Apx-2p+Im-2p, run the following snippet:
 ```shell
 # set the path to the Cplex installation